The Prime of Miss Jean Brodie (film): Relationship to novel and play

-Reception
+Reception and accolades

 Box office

 According to Fox records the film required $5,400,000 in rentals to break even and by 11 December 1970 had made $6,650,000.
 In September 1970 the studio reported it had made a profit of $831,000 on the film.

 Critical response

 The Monthly Film Bulletin wrote: "Somewhat sadly, in bringing Miss Brodie's prime to the screen, Jay Presson Allen has turned not to Muriel Spark's novella but to her own stage version of it; and the result, predictably, is a dramatisation of a dramatisation, a succession of scénes-a-faire and telling monologues which provide a field day for the principal performers at the expense of that elusive irony that gave the original story most of its distinction. ...
 Maggie Smith brings the heroine with her consciously theatrical gestures and trite romantic fantasies vividly to life, and both Celia Johnson, registering tight-lipped disapproval as the sensible headmistress, and Pamela Franklin, as the girl who betrays her, more than hold their own.
 But verbal onslaught and endless exchanges of significant observations prove a poor substitute for the understated and half-understood interactions of a tightly knit group of characters.
 Though the mixture of good and harm that the eccentric teacher provokes does emerge from all the hyperbole, one is left with the impression of having glimpsed not the prime but the trial of Miss Jean Brodie.
 And this impression of a series of verbal battles between an articulate defendant and a wily prosecuting counsel is only heightened by Neame's imperceptible direction."

 Leslie Halliwell said: "Interesting but slackly handled and maddeningly played character drama."

 The Radio Times Guide to Films gave the film 5/5 stars, writing: "Although Vanessa Redgrave was a hit in the West End version of Muriel Spark's novel, few would argue that the part of liberated Edinburgh schoolmarm Jean Brodie now belongs solely to Maggie Smith.
 Never have such politically incorrect opinions been expressed with such disarming charm or been received with such trusting innocence.
 While Smith thoroughly deserved her Oscar, it is somewhat surprising that Celia Johnson was overlooked for her superb performance as the disapproving headmistress.
 Robert Stephens and Gordon Jackson are also on form as the men in Smith's life, and Pamela Franklin impresses as the pupil who turns Judas.
 Crème de la crème, indeed."

 Rotten Tomatoes reports that 81% of 21 critics have given the film a positive review.

 Maggie Smith was singled out for her performance in the film.
 Dave Kehr of Chicago Reader wrote that Smith gives "one of those technically stunning, emotionally distant performances that the British are so damn good at."
 Greg Ferrara wrote that the film "is one of the best British films of the decade.
 It is as captivating today as it was upon its release and its two central performances by Maggie Smith and Pamela Franklin are both stirring and mesmerizing.
 The Prime of Miss Jean Brodie is the crème de la crème."